 Generally, the older you are when you take out the scheme, the more money you’ll get.

-Your state of health is also taken into account – being in poor health usually means getting a larger share of the value of your home.
+Your health is also taken into account as being in poor health usually means getting a larger share of the value of your home.

 Are there any other forms of equity release?

 It is possible to cut out the middleman and set up your own equity release arrangement.

 A few enterprising individuals have tried their own version of the French viager system, by selling their home privately at a discount in exchange for lifelong tenancy rights.